mbeaudru/gatsby-theme-landing-page/demo/content/instructions/usage.md

 ### MDX

-- :warning: You must use frontmatter category & title properties to make your content appear into the tree.
+:warning: You must use frontmatter category & title properties to make your content appear into the tree.

+- title (mandatory)

+The title of the file, will be used to display the file name into the side menu tree.

+- category (optional)

+Is an array of strings that will correspond to the folder hierarchy where the file will be available.

 ## Theme customization